 Otago's Career Expos

-Career expos are held on campus and provide excellent opportunities for students to meet face-to-face with employers and find out about job opportunities.
+Career expos provide excellent opportunities for students to meet face-to-face with employers and find out about job opportunities.

 The Career Development Centre runs seminars and workshops throughout each semester to help you with your job search and applications.